-The former Arsenal midfielder Ray Parlour has urged the Gunners to resolve Alexis Sanchez and Mesut Ozil’s contracts, [Source TalkSport].
+Former Arsenal midfielder Ray Parlour has urged the Gunners to resolve the contracts of Alexis Sanchez and Mesut Ozil’ according to TalkSport.

 The duo have 18 months remaining on their current deals with the North London based club.
 Per-the-source, both Ozil and Sanchez are in talks with the club and Parlour has stated that Arsenal must keep their best players if they are to succeed.

 La Liga giants Atletico Madrid have recently been linked with a move for Sanchez, who has been in terrific form for the Gunners this season.
 The Chile international has netted 15 goals and provided 13 assists in 26 appearances so far this term.

 “Ozil and Sanchez are big factors in Arsenal going forward – you need to keep your best players,” Parlour told the TalkSport.

 “I think the biggest question at Arsenal at the moment is Sanchez, and I think it’s all about the money and how much he can get.

 “He’s a player who, every time he gets the ball, you’re expected something to happen – you want to see players like that at Arsenal and he’s very important to the club.

 “You’ve got to keep your best players and also add to that, and the big decision the board have got to make is whether they break the bank for him.

 “But then, suddenly other players could look at that as say, ‘we want a new contract, we want more money as well’, it could be a snowball effect.